johnbillion/query-monitor/readme.txt

 ### Can I prevent Query Monitor from collecting data during long-running requests?

-Yes, if anything calls `do_action( 'qm/cease' )` then Query Monitor will cease operating for the remainder of the page generation.
-It detaches itself from further data collection, discards any data it's collected so far, and skips the output of its information.
+Yes, you can call `do_action( 'qm/cease' )` to instruct Query Monitor to cease operating for the remainder of the page generation.
+It will detach itself from further data collection, discard any data it's collected so far, and skip the output of its information.

 This is useful for long-running operations that perform a very high number of database queries, consume a lot of memory, or otherwise are of no concern to Query Monitor, for example:

 * Backing up or restoring your site
-* Exporting a large amount of data
+* Importing or exporting a large amount of data
 * Running security scans

 ### Are there any add-on plugins for Query Monitor?